domptail/Hello-World/README.md

 This GitHub repository includes ongoing personal projects.
 The goal is to help me get hands-on experience and complement online classes.

-I have a solid mathematical background due to my engineering training, and good communication skills thanks to years of international consulting.
+I have a solid mathematical background due to my engineering training, and good communication skills thanks to my international consulting experience.

 My current focus is improving my programming skills, including:
 - Database querying: SQL